AndersonHK/OpenRCT2/docs/vulkan-renderer-migration.md

 This is the canonical renderer contract.
 Historical measurements and abandoned designs belong in `docs/archive/`, not here.

+The [Vulkan-only migration plan](vulkan-exclusive-migration-plan.md) tracks the parity evidence, auxiliary-target migration, and software removal required to reach an exclusive Vulkan renderer.
+The contracts below describe the current implementation.

 ## Non-negotiable invariants

 1. The main window renders one immutable `PresentationGeneration`.
 Map and entity snapshots advance together through